MML4379/MML4379/README.md

 - Featured profiles: https://plus.mmltech.net/@mml/featured-profiles?ref=direct

 ### About me
-- 🔭 I'm currently working on my OS, MML ComputiOS
+- 🔭 I'm currently working on ComputiOS and MML Games
-- 🌱 I'm currently learning advanced C++ **AND** JavaScript
+- 🌱 I'm currently learning advanced C++, Advanced Javascript, and Python
 - 👯 I'm looking to collaborate with individuals working on big projects
 - 🤔 I'm looking for help with MML+ (Email me for more info)
 - 💬 You can ask me about some C++ things, computer tips/tricks, HTML/CSS/JS things, my opinions and likings, ect.